cr1901/sentinel/doc/development/internals.md

     * There is no machine timer (a 64-bit counter is a bit too much to ask for right now :(...).
 * `mip`
   * Only the `MEIP` bit is implemented.
+The `MSIP` and `MTIP` bits always read as zero.
 The RISC-V Privileged Spec says:

     > `MEIP` is read-only in `mip`, and is set and cleared by a
     > platform-specific interrupt controller.